suppi147/-NT334.N21.ATCL-DI-cryptominingdetection/README.md

 - Step 3: Git clone the project and move to `/NT334.N21.ATCL-DI-cryptominingdetection/sMaSheD/src`.
 - Step 4: Install all the project's requirements with `composer install`
 ![image](https://github.com/suppi147/-NT334.N21.ATCL-DI-cryptominingdetection/assets/97881547/3f7cda3f-7480-437c-9b0b-8a0277a8f14a)
-- Step 5: consoletvs/charts package in composer.json can't be installed directly by `composer install`.
+- Step 5: Consoletvs/charts package in composer.json can't be installed directly by `composer install`.
 So install it by this command `composer requires consoletvs/charts`.
 ![image](https://github.com/suppi147/-NT334.N21.ATCL-DI-cryptominingdetection/assets/97881547/280534e3-a6c5-4a16-a448-402c232bd53c)
 It is ok if you receive an error like this.
 We will fix it later.
 ![image](https://github.com/suppi147/-NT334.N21.ATCL-DI-cryptominingdetection/assets/97881547/53ff756b-d651-4b23-8149-fc14c7dc5862)
-- Step 6: add a new MySQL user, grant permissions, and create a mining database.
+- Step 6: Add a new MySQL user, grant permissions, and create a mining database.
 `sudo mysql -u root -p`
 `CREATE USER 'your_user'@'localhost' IDENTIFIED BY 'your_password';`
 `GRANT ALL PRIVILEGES ON *.* TO 'your_user'@'localhost' WITH GRANT OPTION;` `mysql -u your_user -p`
 `CREATE DATABASE mining;`
-- Step 6: edit .env file with new MySQL credential.
+- Step 7: Edit .env file with new MySQL credential.
 `DB_USERNAME=your_user`
 `DB_PASSWORD=your_password`
 ![image](https://github.com/suppi147/-NT334.N21.ATCL-DI-cryptominingdetection/assets/97881547/94acdf6a-fe16-44cd-a6a2-dac0e44cb22a)
-- Step 7: add MySQL modes into /config/database.php.
+- Step 8: Add MySQL modes into /config/database.php.
 `'modes'  => [
             'ONLY_FULL_GROUP_BY',
             'STRICT_TRANS_TABLES',